 - Then, use Ouai's Wave Spray ($28) and comb your bangs off to one side.

 Deep Side Part

 Michelle Williams's iconic pixie is perfectly polished.
 To copy:

-- Wash hair and air dry or blow dry using a paddle brush to straighten if you have more of a natural wave.
+- Wash your hair and air dry or blow dry, using a paddle brush to straighten if you have more of a natural wave.

 - Comb over, starting the part far over to one side.

-- Spray a toothbrush with Living Proof's Style Lab Flex Hairspray ($27) and run it atop your tresses to tame unwanted flyaways.
+- Spray a toothbrush with Living Proof's Style Lab Flex Hairspray ($27) and run it atop your hair to tame unwanted flyaways.